 This is a personal story of a Heym Combination Gun in Cal.
 7×75 RSE vom Hofe and 16/70, some 45 years ago.
 It was my very first own gun as a hunter and I bought it in a Gunshop in Bonn, Germany, where I was studying after military service.
 With hunting guns I wasn’t so much familiar at that time, but of course I had a solid basis of knowledge after nearly one year of learning and exercising for the German hunting examination.
-For small game I would need a gun and for big game a rifle.
-But two guns at once that means a lot of money for my small budget.
+For small game, I would need a gun – and for big game a rifle.
+But two guns at once meant a lot of money for my small budget.
 Considering the hunting opportunities I then had and expected to have in the near future, I decided for another solution: A Combination Gun – Drilling or Bockbüchsflinte.
 Typical German of course was the Drilling, but there were two points against.
-First, a good Drilling was an expensive matter and second, the reputation of it was not bad, but at that time in that region and within my social network, it often was called a “Bauernwaffe” – what means: used mostly by farmers, foresters etc. That was the reason why my “Lehrprinz” (mentor of a young hunter) suggested to look for a Bockbüchsflinte as the more elegante variant.
+First, a good Drilling was an expensive matter and second, the reputation of it was not bad.
+But at that time in that region and within my social network, it often was called a “Bauernwaffe” – what means: used mostly by farmers, foresters etc. That was the reason why my “Lehrprinz” (mentor of a young hunter) suggested to look for a Bockbüchsflinte as the more elegante variant.

 7×75 R SE vom Hofe

-During the next visit to my gunmakers shop Waffen Esch in Bonn, junior chief Ulli Esch presented a used Heym BBF, built in 1961 in the new premises in Münnerstadt, West Germany, where the company had started production after war.
+During the next visit to my gunmake’s shop Waffen Esch in Bonn, junior chief Ulli Esch presented a used Heym BBF, built in 1961 in the new premises in Münnerstadt, West Germany, where the company had started production after the war.
 It came in 16/70, which was perfect, but the rifle caliber from the 7mm range was not the common 7x57R or 7x65R, but the very special 7×75 R Super Express vom Hofe.
 Designed in 1958 by German Top Shot and Arms- and Ammunition Designer Walther Gehmann, the 7×75 R is the strongest rimmed 7mm cartridge worldwide.
-It was named after Ernst August vom Hofe, also a Firearms Designer, who died in 1945 and whose company name was bought by Gehmann in 1955.
+It was named after Ernst August vom Hofe, also a Firearms Designer, who died in 1945 and whose company name had been bought by Gehmann in 1955.

 The specs of the gun: